ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 #### GitLab API Token
 1. Create a new access token in GitLab named "Jenkins" and give it **api** rights and **read_repository** rights.
-For detailed instructions on how to create such a token follow the steps 9-10 in the GitLab part of this documentation
+For detailed instructions on how to create such a token follow [Gitlab Access Token](#Gitlab-Access-Token).

     <details><summary>Screenshot</summary>